North Dakota State Bison men's basketball

 The North Dakota State Bison men's basketball team is a part of the athletic program at North Dakota State University in Fargo, North Dakota, U.S. They are members of the NCAA Division I and have been part of The Summit League since May 2007.
 Home games are played at the Scheels Center which is located on the NDSU campus in Fargo, ND.
-The team shares a conference rival with the South Dakota State Jackrabbits.
+The team shares conference rivalies with the South Dakota State Jackrabbits and North Dakota Fighting Hawks.
 The Bison men's head coach is David Richman.

-On March 10, 2009 the Bison made their biggest comeback in school history with a 66–64 win over Oakland University to win the Summit League tournament championship and became the first team since Southwestern Louisiana (now Louisiana-Lafayette) in 1972 to advance to the NCAA Men's Division I Basketball Championship in their first year of eligibility.
-North Dakota State has appeared four times in the NCAA Division I men's basketball tournament, most recently in 2019.
+On March 10, 2009, the Bison made their biggest comeback in school history with a 66–64 win over Oakland University to win the Summit League tournament championship and became the first team since Southwestern Louisiana (now Louisiana-Lafayette) in 1972 to advance to the NCAA Men's Division I Basketball Championship in their first year of eligibility.
+North Dakota State has appeared five times in the NCAA Division I men's basketball tournament, most recently in 2026.